 The Treasury designated us as the lead competent authority for the IFR in the UK in the Payment Card Interchange Fee Regulations 2015.

 An interchange fee is paid from a merchant’s bank (called an acquirer) to a card user’s bank (called an issuer) for most transactions when a card payment is made (except for American Express cards) – for example, when somebody buys groceries from a supermarket using their card.

 What does the IFR do?

-The IFR caps interchange fees on UK consumer debit and credit card transactions (except American Express cards) where the point of sale (‘merchant’), acquirer and card issuer are all within the UK.
+The UK IFR caps interchange fees on consumer debit and credit card transactions (except some American Express cards) where the point of sale (‘merchant’), acquirer and card issuer are all within the UK.

 Where the caps apply, they currently limit interchange fees to 0.2% of the value of a transaction for consumer debit cards (including prepaid cards), and 0.3% for consumer credit cards.
 Certain fees relating to some American Express card transactions are also capped.
 The IFR caps took effect from 9 December 2015.
-The Treasury has chosen not to exercise the national discretion to lower these caps in the UK.
+Th

 Our guidance on our approach to monitoring and enforcing the IFR provides more information on the transactions that are not covered by the interchange fee caps.

 The IFR is not just about card fee caps